avo-hq/docs.avohq.io/docs/2.0/stimulus-integration.md

 ### `resource-edit#debugOnInput`

-For debugging purposes only, the `resource_edit` Stimulus JS controller, provides the `debugOnInput` method that outputs to the console the event and value for an action.
-Use this just to make sure you targeted your fields properly.
+For debugging purposes only, the `resource_edit` Stimulus JS controller provides the `debugOnInput` method that outputs the event and value for an action to the console.
+Use this just to make sure you targeted your fields correctly.
 It doesn't have any real use.

 <img :src="('/assets/img/stimulus/debug-on-input.gif')" alt="Debug on input stimulus method" class="border mb-4" />